-Mavacamten led to rapid and sustained reductions in LVOT and resting Valsalva gradient compared to placebo
+Mavacamten led to rapid and sustained reductions in resting and Valsalva LVOT gradient compared to placebo

 Mavacamten was well-tolerated in the clinical trial.
 Overall rates of adverse events, serious adverse events ("SAEs") and cardiac adverse events, including atrial fibrillation, were comparable for patients treated with mavacamten versus placebo.
 Over 97% of patients completed the trial with similar rates of discontinuation in the mavacamten treatment group relative to the placebo group.